 In 2013, the Breaking Winds premiered their commissioned concerto, Scott A. Switzer’s Breaking Out for quartet and wind ensemble, with the Yale Concert Band.
 They have since performed as soloists with the West Point Band, Eastman Wind Ensemble, and Northshore Concert Band.
 In August 2014, Breaking Out was a featured concerto at the International Double Reed Society Conference in New York City.

 Advocates of creative music education, the Breaking Winds have presented master classes at Southern Methodist University, Boston Youth Symphony Orchestra, and Sichuan Conservatory.
 They have been guest artist-teachers with the Chenery Double Reed Ensemble and the University of Missouri Bassoon Ensemble, and they have served as clinicians at the music education conferences of Pennsylvania, New Hampshire, Missouri, and Oregon.

 The members of the quartet met as undergraduate students in the studio of John Hunt at the Eastman School of Music.
 They have since gone on to receive advanced degrees in bassoon performance from Yale University, Northwestern University, and Southern Methodist University.
-Each maintains an active freelance career in multiple fields, based in Los Angeles, Dallas, and New York City.
+Each maintains an active freelance career in multiple fields, based in Los Angeles, Seattle, Houston, and Washington D.C..